smy329/disney-palace-client-react/task_description_follow_up.md

 ## **Main Requirements**

-2. Make sure to keep the navbar and footer on all the pages **except on the 404-page**.

 3. **` Home page:`**

    - **Shop by category**- Implement a tab system for **Shop by category** section.
 Explore [React-tabs](https://www.npmjs.com/package/react-tabs), or you can implement this using custom CSS.
 There will be 3 tabs, each containing sub-categories of the category you have chosen.